TernaryInc/custom-metric-prometheus/README.md

 The CSV format uses:
 - `ChargePeriodStart` as the timestamp column (reserved column name for Ternary BYOD)
-- The metric name(s) as column(s) containing the metric values
+- The metric name as a column containing the metric values
-- Labels declared via the `--labels` flag as additional columns.
-Only labels explicitly declared via `--labels` will appear in the CSV output.
+- All labels found in the Prometheus metric data as additional columns, automatically extracted and sorted alphabetically

 ## Error Handling